 With the goal of supporting local businesses and attempting to help where we can, the Village recently sent out to all operating restaurants (those providing carry-out, delivery and curbside-pickup) Health department guidance regarding best practices, as well as information on the relaxing of Village Code requirements for signage to allow previously-prohibited banners so restaurants can let the public know they’re open and how to go about placing an order.
 The Village will also act as a clearinghouse for business-related information generated locally, as well as the information we receive from the State and Federal Government.
 Together we will do all we can to weather the bumps in the road ahead and provide you with timely information.
 Following, is information that may be helpful to you:

-The Illinois Department of Commerce and Economic Opportunity (DCEO) has prepared Phase 3 Business Guidelines for all businesses permitted to open beginning May 29, those guidelines can be found here.
+The Illinois Department of Commerce & Economic Opportunity (DCEO) has prepared Business Guidelines for all businesses permitted to be open in Phase 4.
+Guidelines can be found here.

 Lincolnwood Chamber of Commerce and Industry